Yes, we can.

 If you are eligible, you need to either apply for a permanent visa or Australian citizenship.

-To be eligible for citizenship you generally need:
+For NZ citizens, to be eligible for citizenship, you generally need:

-New Zealand citizens who do not meet any of the above criteria will need to apply for a permanent visa before they are eligible to apply for dual citizenship.
+New Zealand citizens who do not meet any of the above criteria will need to apply for a permanent visa before they are eligible to apply for Australian citizenship.